There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) explain the capabilities of key characterisation infrastructure/techniques used to analyse materials/biomaterials; (2) show how these techniques can be used to characterise the structure and composition of materials; (3) demonstrate an understanding of the fundamental principles of x-ray, electron, and surface imaging and analysis techniques; and (4) analyse and interpret data from imaging, crystallographic and spectroscopic techniques.
+- Students are able to (1) explain the capabilities of key characterisation infrastructure/techniques used to analyse materials/biomaterials; (2) show how these techniques can be used to characterise the structure and composition of materials; (3) demonstrate an understanding of the fundamental principles of x-ray, electron, and surface imaging and analysis techniques; and (4) analyse and interpret data from imaging, crystallographic, spectroscopic, and mass spectrometry techniques.

 - Indicative assessments in this unit are as follows: (1) Assignment 1—data analysis and interpretation topic 1; (2) assignment 2—data analysis and interpretation topic 2; and (3) exam.
 Further information is available in the unit outline.